-(a) the international obligation in question excludes the possibility of invoking necessity; or
+(a) The international obligation in question excludes the possibility of invoking necessity; or

-(b) the organization has contributed to the situation of necessity.
+(b) The organization has contributed to the situation of necessity.

-Article 26 Compliance with peremptory norms
+Compliance with peremptory norms

-Nothing in this Chapter precludes the wrongfulness of any act of an international organization which is not in conformity with an obligation arising under a peremptory norm of general international law.
+Nothing in chapter V precludes the wrongfulness of any act of an international organization which is not in conformity with an obligation arising under a peremptory norm of general international law.